elycruz/sjljs/README.md

 - Added 'changelog' as a separate task in gulpfile.
 - Added commenting to gulpfile (since the code there is growing).
 - Updated gulpfile tasks dependencies for 'readme' task.

+### Changelog for 07/16/2015:
+- Updated jsdoc section in sjl-util-functions.js.
+- Added filtering for 'for in' loops in sjl-util*.js.
+- Simplified complex if checks in sjl-util*.js.
+- Updated readme-fragment.md to reflect changes.
+- Marked sjl.Iterator and sjl.iterator as deprecated.
+- Rebuilt jsdocs.
+- Rebuilt README.md.